 Our organization is an equal employment/affirmative action employer.
 If you need accommodation for any part of the employment process because of a medical condition or disability, please send an e-mail to firstname.lastname@example.org or call 1-844-220-2612 to let us know the nature of your request.
 A representative will respond to accommodation requests within two business days.
 Please note that this email/phone number is for medical/disability accommodations only and any other inquiries will not receive a response.

-To express your interest please submit your CV and cover letter by April 5, 2019 using the following link:
+To express your interest please submit your CV and cover letter including salary requirements by September 20, 2019 using the following link:

 Bachelor’s degree in a chemical, physical, biological, medical technology or clinical laboratory science required.